SajjadAemmi/Face-Alignment/README.md

 ## Inference

-This code processes an image and output to a directory:
+This code processes an image or a directory of images and save output to a directory:

 ```
 python3 align_image.py --input ./input/friends.jpg --output ./output
+python3 align_image.py --input ./input --output ./output
 ```

 or run following command to align face image using imutils package: